alien4cloud/alien4cloud.github.io/documentation/1.2.0/admin_guide/post_deployment_application.md

 # Installation
 The application already contains a basic configuration that is good enough for test environment.
 However in order to move into production, you should customize the configuration.

+{%warning%}
+If you are working with the packaged zip, then you do not need to create the following files (and the start script), a s they are already in the package.
+However if working directly with the war package, then this might be useful.
+{%endwarning%}

 Along-side to the application war, you should place configuration files in a folder named `config`:

 {% highlight bash %}